About Us

 Culture

-The Saudi culture is deeply rooted in the Islamic religion and also has Bedouin roots.
-It is highlighted by unwavering faith in Islam, hospitality and family values.
-Mecca and Medina are the holiest cities in Islam and both lie within the Kingdom of Saudi Arabia.
-Families in Saudi Arabia are very tightly knit and you can even see extended families living under one roof.
-Another strong tradition in Saudi Arabia is the hospitality which is called 'Daif'.
-Guests are treated in a kingly manner and always offered food and refreshments.
+Saudi culture is deeply influenced by Islamic culture and Bedouin roots.
+The unwavering faith and family values are the main pillars of this tourist attraction that make Saudi a standout place to explore.
+As per the traditions, families in Saudi Arabia are very tightly knit and you can even see extended families living under one roof.
+Another strong tradition in Saudi Arabia is hospitality which is called 'Daif'.

 Languages